wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-install-mysql.md

 ##Install MySQL on your virtual machine

-> [AZURE.NOTE] You must already have a Windows Azure virtual machine running Linux in order to complete this tutorial.
-Please see the
-[Azure Linux VM tutorial](/documentation/articles/virtual-machines-linux-tutorial) to create and set up a Linux VM with `mysqlnode` as the VM name and `azureuser` as user before proceeding.
+> [AZURE.NOTE] You must already have a Azure virtual machine running Linux in order to complete this tutorial.
+Please see the [Azure Linux VM tutorial](/documentation/articles/virtual-machines-linux-tutorial-portal-rm) to create and set up a Linux VM with `mysqlnode` as the VM name and `azureuser` as user before proceeding.

 In this case, use 3306 port as the MySQL port.